The nature and origins of the low surface brightness outskirts of massive, central galaxies in Subaru HSC: Results

-We observe little difference in the {\it g} - {\it r} colour profiles in both the stacked galaxy profile (median given by the solid black line and accompanying grey shaded areas showing the various percentiles) and when convolved with the constructed PSF (median given by the golden line with corresponding shaded areas showing the various percentiles), with differences less than 0.1 mag at almost all radii.
-The stacked galaxy stellar mass density profile appears as a smooth decline out to $\sim$ 6 R$_{\mathrm{e}}$, similar to previous works.
-As may be expected due to the smoothing of the PSF wings, we see a deficiency of stellar mass surface density of roughly 0.5 dex in the central regions of the galaxy and some excesses of 0.2 dex in the outskirts beyond 5 R$_{\mathrm{e}}$ compared to the stacked galaxy profile.
-When the total stellar mass is computed by integrating the stellar mass density profiles, the differences in the total stellar mass are less than 1 per cent.
-We come to the conclusion that although PSF effects may contribute minorly to the stellar mass density seen in the outskirts of galaxies using our techniques from Section~\ref{OM:detect_binning}, they are not the main driver, meaning that the bumps seen in the stellar mass density profiles are driven by the tidal features we specifically detect.
+We observe little difference in the {\it g} - {\it r} colour profiles in the median stacked galaxy profile (solid black line and accompanying grey shaded areas showing the various percentiles) and when convolved with the constructed PSF (median given by the golden line with corresponding shaded areas showing the various percentiles), with differences less than 0.1 mag at almost all radii.
+The stacked galaxy stellar mass density profile appears as a smooth decline out to $\sim$ 4 R$_{\mathrm{e}}$, similar to previous works, with some minor deviations beyond these radii.
+When we compare, we see that the stellar mass density profile of the stacked galaxy convolved with our constructed, extended PSF follows the stellar mass density profile of the stacked galaxy up to $\sim$ 3 R$_\mathrm{e}$.
+Slight deviations are present beyond this, however these are less than 0.1 dex and less than the uncertainty on our measurements.
+These differences are much smaller than the differences between either of these two profiles and our passive galaxy median profile, with differences over an order of magnitude displayed between the stacked galaxy profile/PSF convolved profile and the passive galaxy median profile.
+In comparison, the mean stacked profiles convolved with the constructed PSF are represented by the purple line and respective shaded areas.
+We see similar {\it g} - {\it r} colour profiles in the central regions, with some differences of 0.1 mag in the outskirts.
+The stellar mass surface density profile of this galaxy, however, although similar in the central regions, displays an excess compared to the median profiles at larger radii.
+This difference is of the order of 0.5 dex, and is likely due to the added signal from the merger features increasing the average, with minor contamination from foreground and background sources not completely accounted for in the masking process.
+This excess, however, is not as great as in our passive galaxy sample profile, which is likely due to the averaging including the background, as mentioned above.
+We therefore come to the conclusion that although PSF effects may contribute minorly to the stellar mass density seen in the outskirts of galaxies using our techniques from Section~\ref{OM:detect_binning}, they are not the main driver of the excesses, meaning that the bumps seen in the stellar mass density profiles are driven by the tidal features we specifically detect using our methods described in Section~\ref{OM:detect_binning}.